 At the Estate, Trust and Elder Law Firm, P.L. we have the experience, knowledge, and insight to guide our Treasure Coast clients through the complex web of laws, rules, and regulations that govern Medicaid eligibility.
 Since Medicaid is a needs-based program designed to provide medical care and assistance for low-income individuals, eligibility for the benefits that can pay for long-term care is based on your available assets.
 Medicaid planning involves structuring your assets and liabilities in such a way that they are excluded from the calculations used to determine Medicaid eligibility.

 The resources are there to provide for your long-term care needs, and we can help you get them.
 At the Estate, Trust and Elder Law Firm, P.L., we’ll work closely with you to integrate Medicaid planning into a complete estate plan so that you get the care you need while preserving the assets you’ve worked a lifetime for.
-If you’d like to learn more about how we can help you with your long-term care and Medicaid planning, please contact the firm to arrange for a free consultation.
+If you’d like to learn more about how we can help you with your long-term care and Medicaid planning, please contact the firm to arrange for a consultation.